November 23, 2024

 Before installing the shutters, you need to make sure that they are in perfect condition.
 If there are any damages or irregularities on the shutters, it’s best to fix them beforehand.
 Measure the shutters to fit the window appropriately and mark with a pen.

-See also How to Lubricate Shutter Rollers
+See also How to Measure for Fabric Shutters

 Additionally, it’s important to clean the shutters thoroughly before installation.
 Use a damp cloth to wipe away any dust or debris that may have accumulated during storage or transportation.
 This will ensure that the shutters are free from any dirt or grime that could affect their appearance or functionality once installed.